 - Unspecified anxiety disorder

-While these specific disorders range in symptoms and diagnostic criteria, generally speaking, a person with a diagnosable anxiety disorder experiences more intense symptoms than brief “normal” anxiety, such as excessive fear or dread.
+These specific disorders vary in symptoms and diagnostic criteria.
+However, generally speaking, a person with a diagnosable anxiety disorder experiences more intense symptoms than brief “normal” anxiety, such as excessive fear or dread.
 Anxiety disorders can, and often do, occur alongside other mental or physical illnesses.
 And some co-occurring problems—such as depression, addictions, chronic pain, autism-spectrum disorders, or substance abuse—have the potential to mask anxiety symptoms (or simultaneously exacerbate them).
 In some instances, like in the instance of substance abuse, the co-occurring problem will need to be treated before a person can respond effectively to treatment for their anxiety.

 While anxiety disorders sometimes run in families, no one knows for sure what causes an anxiety disorder.
 Indeed, the cause might be multifaceted, meaning that some anxiety disorders may emerge for a few reasons.
 They may occur due to…

-- One’s environment, such that an individual develops social anxiety due to a bad experience in a large crowd, for example.
+- One’s environment: for example, an individual might develop social anxiety due to a bad experience in a large crowd, for example.

 Studies investigating biological factors have found that several parts of the human brain are involved in fear and anxiety.
 In addition, ongoing research regarding environmental factors continues to develop, offering further explanations for causes of anxiety.
-In fact, there is a sentiment among both researchers and mental health providers alike that evolutionarily (or biologically) a human body is designed to live life at a much slower pace, and with less stimulus change—life should roll at about the pace of a camel, perhaps.
+In fact, there is a sentiment among researchers that evolutionarily (or biologically) a human body is designed to live life at a much slower pace and with less stimulus change.
 The simple fact that our environments are so disparate from what we have experienced as a species for many thousands (or more) of years, could be the most effectual root cause of the significant discomfort and anxiety many people feel.

 There is good news: anxiety disorders are treatable.
-Certain kinds of cognitive and behavioral therapies, such as cognitive behavioral therapy (CBT), and certain medications (such as Xanax, Clonazepam, other benzodiazepines, beta blockers, and other medications such as anti-depressants) prove to be especially helpful for anxiety.
+Therapy, such as cognitive behavioral therapy (CBT), and certain medications (such as Xanax, Clonazepam, and antidepressants) prove to be especially helpful for anxiety.
 Patients often prefer benzodiazepines because they work quickly and provide almost instant relief; however, medical professionals may be leery of the possibility of dependency or addiction that can accompany benzodiazepine use.
-Additionally, while anxiety disorders are commonly treated with medication or psychotherapy, or both, an individual’s specific treatment will depend on his or her type of anxiety disorder, the patient’s preferences, and the expertise of the attending clinician.
+Additionally, while anxiety disorders are commonly treated with medication or psychotherapy, or both, an individual’s specific treatment will depend on his or her presentation, the patient’s preferences, and the expertise of the attending clinician.

 While medication isn’t meant to cure anxiety disorders, they are very effective at reducing or temporarily eliminating anxiety symptoms.
 Choosing the right medication, dosage, and treatment plan should be based on your individual needs and medical situation, done under an expert’s care.
 You and your doctor might try several medicines before finding the one best suited to your particular needs.
 When selecting a medication, you and your doctor might discuss: